grev-uv/hpg-methyl-galaxy/README.md

 4. Manually generate the built-in indices if they're enabled.
 Check the documentation of [HPG-Methyl](https://github.com/grev-uv/hpg-methyl) for instructions on how to generate the indices.

+**Warning:** Genomic indices can take a large ammount of disk space.
+For the GRCh37 reference genome, the corresponding index size is around **237 GB**.
+Ensure that the target filesystem has enough disk space and users have enough disk quota before enabling custom genomic index generation.

 ## Manual installation instructions

 In case you don't want to install the tool from the public toolshed, it can be installed manually: